Saint Thomas, Saint Thomas Mount, India

 Also known as the Doubting Thomas, due to his disbelief at the news of Jesus's resurrection from the grave, it’s said that Thomas was the first Christian to reach India.

-Having sailed to India in 52 AD to spread the Christian faith among the Jews of Cochin Thomas, The Apostle of India, continued to preach along the Malabar and Coromandel coasts of southern India until 72 AD when he bled to death after being shot by an arrow.
+He continued to preach along the Malabar and Coromandel coasts of southern India until 72 AD when he bled to death after being shot by an arrow.

 I visited St. Thomas Mount twice during my trip to Chennai.